Cape Fear (1991 film): In popular culture

 The film is parodied in the 1993 The Simpsons episode "Cape Feare", with Sideshow Bob in the role of Cady stalking Bart Simpson.
 The episode parodies several scenes from the 1991 film.
 The parody was itself the basis for Anne Washburn's play Mr. Burns, a Post-Electric Play, which imagines post-apocalyptic theater troupes attempting to recreate the episode, and by extension, the two films and the novel.

 In the 2003 film Charlie's Angels: Full Throttle, the Seamus O'Grady prison introduction scene is a direct reference to Max Cady's prison-set intro.

 The film is parodied as Cape Munster in the premiere episode of The Ben Stiller Show, with Ben Stiller playing an adult Eddie Munster stalking the family of a studio executive (played by Bob Odenkirk) out of anger for his show being canceled.

 The film was the inspiration for professional wrestler Dan Spivey's character Waylon Mercy in the World Wrestling Federation (now WWE) in 1995, and subsequently, for professional wrestler Bray Wyatt's original The Wyatt Family character in WWE in 2014.

 Seinfeld also parodied the film with the 1998 episode "The Bookstore".

 Television adaptation

 On November 21, 2023, a television adaptation was announced, with several networks in a bidding war to air it.
 Spielberg and Scorsese are signed on as executive producers while the showrunner is Nick Antosca.
 The series will be released on Apple TV+.

 On November 18, 2024, it was revealed that Javier Bardem was cast as Max Cady.
-On February 11, 2025, it was revealed that Amy Adams was cast as Amanda Bowden.
+On February 11, 2025, it was revealed that Amy Adams was cast as Anna Bowden.
 Both Adams and Bardem executive produce the series, in addition to starring.

-On February 25, 2025, Patrick Wilson joined the cast in the series.
-Wilson's role had yet to be officially disclosed.
+On February 25, 2025, Patrick Wilson joined the cast in the series in an undisclosed role.
 On April 7, 2025, Wilson's role was revealed as Tom Bowden.
 It was also revealed that CCH Pounder joined the cast, with Morten Tyldum now on board to executive produce and direct the pilot.

+The series premiered on June 5, 2026.